-EXCHANGE PROGRAMS
+Exchange Programs

 Coe College sponsors a number of programs with cooperating foreign universities, offering Coe sophomores, juniors and seniors each year the opportunity to study in a foreign setting.
 Coe College accepts in return junior-level students from the foreign institution.
 Applications of the recommended students are sent to the host institution, with the host reserving the right to admit or reject each student nominated.

 Any student who applies for one of these programs must have completed at least one year of continuous study at their home institution.
 Students may apply to any appropriate academic program offered at the host institution as full-time, non-degree seeking, or unclassified students.
 Any academic credit earned at the host institution is transferred back to the home institution in accordance with the rules of that institution.
 The length of stay may not exceed one academic year.
 Upon completion of the time period specified at the host institution, the participating students must return to their home institution.
 Any extension of stay must be approved by both cooperating institutions.
 The exchange student must abide by all rules and regulations of the host institution.

 An exchange student must register and pay tuition and required fees at his or her home institution.
 In return, the student receives a tuition waiver at the host institution.
 The host institution helps arrange the necessary visa documents and also provides appropriate advising and other assistance to the incoming students from Coe College.
-Please see individual program descriptions for information regarding housing costs.
+Please see individual program descriptions for information regarding mechanisms for paying costs of living.
 The host institution assists in finding housing on the foreign university campus; Coe College assists in finding residence housing for students from the foreign university.
-At the end of the school year, the host institution submits to the home institution and official transcripts of grades and credits earned.
+At the end of the school year, the host institution submits to the home institution official transcripts of grades and credits earned.
 Grades from exchange programs transfer to Coe as P/NP.

 Beyond tuition and fees, the participating student is responsible for the following expenses: meal expenses; transportation to and from the host institution; medical insurance and/or medical expenses; textbooks, clothing, and personal expenses; passport and visa costs; and all other debts incurred during the course of the year.

+occ-003 — Coe/Palacky University (Czechia)

+Kuennen (Program Director).

+Students choose from courses in English in many areas, including History, Religion, Philosophy, Psychology, and Art History.
+Students pay costs of living at the destination.

+Credits earned on the Czech exchange program are evaluated on a P/NP basis.

+occ-004 — Coe/University of Modena and Reggio Emilia (Italy)

+Affatigato (Program Director).

+Courses in English only in electrical engineering.
+Students pay costs of living at the destination.

+Credits earned on the Italy exchange program are evaluated on a P/NP basis.

+occ-006 — Coe/American University of Sharjah (United Arab Emirates)

+Buckaloo (Program Director).

+Students choose from courses in English in Business, International Studies, Communications, Political Science, Business, and Middle Eastern Studies at this US-accredited institution.

+Students pay costs of living at the destination.
+Credits earned on the UAE exchange program are evaluated on a P/NP basis.

+occ-007 — Coe/Pecs University (Hungary)

+McNabb (Program Director).

+Students take courses in English in the natural sciences or Psychology.
+Students pay costs of living at the destination.

+Credits earned on the Hungary exchange program are evaluated on a P/NP basis.